 Tips for Buying Used Wedding Dresses

-Where to Buy and Sell Wedding Used Wedding Dresses Online
+Where to Buy and Sell Used Wedding Dresses Online

 Review: Why do we love Nearly Newlywed so much?
 This innovative marketplace makes putting used wedding dresses for sale (and buying them!) as seamless as possible.
-If you're buying a used wedding dress, the application process ensures you're paying for the real deal and not a counterfeit wedding dress.
+If you're purchasing a used wedding dress, the thorough authentication process ensures you're paying for the real deal and not a counterfeit wedding dress.
 And if you're selling, once your application is approved, your work is done.
-Be aware this website charges a $25 listing fee, and once your dress is sold, you'll earn 60 percent of the final price.
+Be aware that this website charges a $25 listing fee, and once your dress is sold, you'll earn 60 percent of the final price.
 But you're paying for unparalleled convenience and a truly trusted customer service team.

-Tradesy: A fashion-forward website geared toward designer brands, Tradesy offers a streamlined interface with a quick listing process (under 60 seconds).
-Since the website is curated like a high-end retailer site (think: Net-A-Porter or Shopbop for preowned wedding dresses and other brand name items), users can search used wedding dresses by label, or browse listings in the coveted “Editor's Picks" section.
+Tradesy: A fashion-forward website geared toward designer brands, Tradesy offers a streamlined interface with a quick listing process.
+The website is curated like a high-end retailer site (think: NET-A-PORTER or Shopbop for preowned wedding dresses and other brand name items).
+Users can search used wedding dresses by label, size, style (think: "formal," "retro" and "destination") and more.

-Review: Tradesy takes a 9 percent commission on sales, and promises prompt payment.
+Review: Tradesy takes roughly 20 percent commission on sales, and promises prompt payment.
 Be aware Tradesy covers shipping and returns for most fashion items, but used wedding dresses are not included.
 If you're buying, Tradesy comes with a money back guarantee if wedding items are inauthentic, taking some of the worry out of the used wedding dress buying process.

 Still White: A marketplace specifically for used wedding dresses, Still White may not look as fancy as other preowned wedding dress websites, but it offers a wide range of used wedding dresses, from Vera Wang and Pronovias to Essense of Australia and Maggie Sottero.

-Review: This straightforward website gets down to the nitty gritty and lets users browse by dress condition, taking the mystery out of the second hand dress buying process (after all, a sample dress is usually more worn than something brand new).
-Sellers can create a listing for for $19.95, or upgrade to a premium listing for $29.95, which means their dress will be promoted on the site.
+Review: This straightforward website gets down to the nitty gritty and lets users browse by dress condition, taking the mystery out of the secondhand wedding dress buying process (after all, a sample dress is usually more worn than something brand new).
+Sellers can create a listing for $20 or upgrade to a premium listing for $30—that means their dress will be promoted on the site.
 While it's an initial fee to create a listing, the website takes no commission, meaning sellers keep pretty much all of their sales.